witfyl-ravped/urbit-react-cookbook/removingmembers.md

 Let's look at the second `<select>` tag.
 Here we are rendering a second dropdown menu.
 Notice that we give it a "Select a Member" placeholder option and then use a ternary operation.
 We use `groups[0]` to confirm that the `groups` array is loaded before we continue.
 Also that `selectedGroup !== "default"`.
 Notice that in our state variable we set the default value of the `group` variable to "default" in `useState()`.
 This let's us check to make sure that the user has made a selection from the `groups` dropdown thus giving us an `index` that we can use to fetch the `members` out of.

 This is why we're storing `index` in state, now we can render the rest of our `<options>` by mapping over the `member` array which is stored in `groups[index]`.
 This is what `groups[parseInt(selectedGroup)].group.members.map((member)` gives us.

+Last thing to note here is that on line 626 where we want to render this form we just have to write `<RenderRemoveMembers />` and React takes care of the rest.